ftzortzo/signalized_intersections_mixed_traffic/README.md

 Make sure that the sum of the values in modeDurations (defined in the main script) matches the chosen cycle_time.
 Lastly, comment out the block of code in Find_green_times.m that starts right after line 49, under the comment:
 _% If you put adaptive signals, remove the following code_

+## Questions
+If you face any difficulties or you want to commnt something on the code, feel free to reach us at ft253@cornell.edu